w3f/polkadot-wiki/docs/learn-architecture.md

 expected to be secure with a large amount of stake put up to back it, it is desirable for parachains to benefit from this security.

+## Roles

+### Validators

+Validators, if elected to the validator set, produce blocks on the Relay Chain.
+They also accept proofs of valid state transition from collators.
+In return, they will receive staking rewards.

+### Collators

+Collators are full nodes on both a parachain and the Relay Chain.
+They collect parachain transactions and produce state transition proofs for the validators on the Relay Chain.
+They can also send and receive messages from other parachains using XCMP.

+### Nominators

+Nominators bond their stake to particular validators in order to help them get into the active validator set and thus produce blocks for the chain.
+In return, nominators are generally rewarded with the portion of the staking rewards from that validator.

 ## Whiteboard Series

 For a video overview of the architecture of Polkadot watch the video below for the whiteboard